 In the subsequent paragraphs, only the light tool chain is explained.
-The full toolchain is described in the following chapter "0 $\,$
+The full toolchain is described in the following chapter "5.3 Full toolchain and sources".

-Full toolchain usage".
 With a virtual machine, you can also use the toolchain from another operating system (see chapter 9.5 "Development with a virtual machine").